 Decoding the democratizers behavior:

 Our democratizers perception of America’s interests reveals a predilection for short-termism, based on shallow analyses fed by prejudice and a superficial neo-orientalist understanding of Islam, and essentialist stereotypes about Arab societies.
-This is reflected in the disparaging assumption by several pundits, at least in the beginning of the Arab Spring, that religious grievances were the main explanatory factors of the uprisings, and consequently the response should be religiously-inspired (represented by Ennahda in Tunisia).
-The overwhelming levels of unemployment, particularly among youths, high poverty and inflation rates, widespread corruption, human rights abuses, the dismantlement of education, health, and welfare public services, the worsening of social inequalities between urban and rural, between coastal and inland regions, neglected for decades and remaining largely under-developed, were barely relevant to our democratizers.
-Incidentally, this situation is worsening by the day under the Islamist party Ennahda-led governments that have been ruling Tunisia practically since 2011, with the blessing of many among the so-called democracy promotion industry in Washington.
+This is reflected in the disparaging assumption by several pundits, at least in the beginning of the Arab Spring, that religious grievances, or/and Islam itself, were important explanatory factors of the uprisings.
+The overwhelming levels of unemployment, particularly among youths, high poverty and inflation rates, widespread corruption, human rights abuses, extreme precarity, the dismantlement of education, health, and welfare public services, the worsening of inequalities, between urban and rural, coastal and inland regions neglected for decades and remaining largely under-developed, were barely relevant to our democratizers.
+Incidentally, this situation is getting more serious by the day, with the Islamist party Ennahda-led governments that have been ruling Tunisia practically since 2011, with the blessing of many in the democracy promotion industry in Washington.

-One can’t help it but surmising that our democratizers, trapped as they are in their own prejudices, believe, in reality, that maintaining the Tunisian and other Middle Eastern and North African peoples under (non-violent) Islamist influence and control, is good for the US and its allies.
-Not only the Islamists will keep them quiet and under control, according to the dictum that “religion is the opium of the people”, but also aligned with the existing neoliberal world order, under US stewardship.
-An order that (again) the Islamists never question or want to reform, or even adapt to their country’s specific conditions.
+One can’t help it but conjecture that our “democratizers”, trapped as they are in their own prejudices, don’t in fact believe that keeping the Tunisian and other Middle Eastern and North African peoples under (non-violent) Islamist influence and control, is good for the US and its allies?
+Not only the Islamists will keep their people quiet and under control (in accordance with the dictum that “religion is the opium of the people”), but also aligned with the existing neoliberal world order, under US stewardship?
+An order that, again, the Islamists don’t question or even want to reform.
 It should be noted here in passing that the control of populations through the control of religion (Islam) is an old trick.
 It was one of the cornerstones of France’s colonial policies in Algeria for example, but as we know, it … failed!